[Last updated: 1 February 2026, unless otherwise noted]

 Listing involves the Central Bank of Ireland (CBI) reviewing the prospectus and Euronext Dublin admitting the shares to trading.
 The following is a fairly typical process and timetable for a listing of a foreign issuer on Euronext Dublin.

-The UK Corporate Governance Code and the Irish Corporate Governance Annex also include provisions relating to board and committee structure and the independence of directors.
+The Irish Corporate Governance Code also includes provisions relating to board and committee structure and the independence of directors.